marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Fill it and we were able do not fill "phone"-field.

-But go try to fill it (or both of them) with tricks like "html-tags or scripts"
+But go try to fill it (or both of them) with stuff like 'html-tags or scripts'

 So, with this step <code>name</code> can be (as "alert" script):